 pending the expected solar furnace later today.

-As every morning the first several
+As every morning the

 hours have been spent setting up the good programming for the KDX day,